Characterising and bounding the set of quantum behaviours in contextuality scenarios: Applications

 where $Z$ denotes either $B$ or $C$, and $p_Z$ is the respective marginal probability distribution.
-We find that, say, Charlie's success probability is bounded by that of Bob's, i.e., their success probabilities satisfy certain \textit{monogamy relations}.
-For any behaviour in $\cC$ also satisfying no-signalling, we obtain the relations $S_B + S_C \le_{\text{NS}} \frac32$ for the $(3,2)$-\textit{porac} (see Fig.~\ref{fig:monogamy}).
+We find that, say, Charlie's maximum success probability is limited by that of Bob, i.e., their maximum success probabilities satisfy certain \textit{monogamy relations}.
+For any behaviour in $\cC$ also satisfying no-signalling (NS), we obtain the relation $S^\textit{rac}_B + S^\textit{rac}_C \le \frac32$ for the $(3,2)$-\textit{porac} (see Fig.~\ref{fig:monogamy}). {Note that this relation is more restrictive than simply adding up the maximal success probabilities attainable in $\cC$, $S^\textit{rac}_\cC = 1$, hence the term \textit{monogamy}.}